daveRendon/az-service-fabric-service-autoscaling/README.md

 ## Deploying the sample Application  to the Service Fabric Cluster

 Navigate to the folder where this Github Repository is cloned to.
+The 'app-packages' folder contains the Application packages in the sample.
 Use GitBash or other tools to deploy the Service Fabric Application.

+### Key configurations implemented in the package for auto scaling
 - For autoscaling to work, the ServicePackageActivationMode needs to be set to 'Exclusive' (the default mode is 'shared')
 - The autoscale trigger rule and metric name and threshold values need to be specified.
 Refer to https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-resource-manager-autoscaling for details.
 - The instance count for the Service type is set to 1.
 When the auto scale kicks in, more instances of the container would be activated in the Service Fabric Cluster.